-Accounting Methodologies: Projects are assessed using a technically sound plastic waste recovery or recycling quantification methodology specific to that project type.
+Accounting Methodologies: Projects are assessed using a technically sound plastic waste collection or recycling quantification methodology specific to that project type.

-Registry System: The registry system will be the central storehouse of data on all registered projects and will track the generation, retirement and cancellation of all plastic credits.
+Verra Registry: The Verra Registry is the central storehouse of data on all registered projects and will track the generation, retirement and cancellation of all Plastic Credits.
 To register with the program, projects must show that they have met all standards and methodological requirements.

 Initiative for Climate Action Transparency